ecadlabs/taquito/integration-tests/README.md

 If running the test with a configured secret key, ensure that the account balance is not zero.

+ ## Test Report
+ To review the graphical report of the test run open the index.html file in ~/taquito/integration-tests/jest-stare after reach test run.

 ## Taquito Integration Tests with Flextesa

 >**Be sure to use  a working NVM!
 16.6 has been verified.**